As seen in:

 Make good use of white space, legible fonts, and clear, stand-out headings.

-Save your resume using a PDF format.
+Save your resume document using a PDF format.
 A PDF preserves the formatting.
 Make sure the company accepts PDF resumes.
 Some don’t.
+And take care using LaTeX resume templates too.
+They can often be more trouble than they're worth.

 Pro Tip: Say more with less.
 A Google recruiter said over half the computer resumes he saw used two pages.
 Try and use one page only.